yangshun/tech-interview-handbook/contents/interview-formats-top-companies.md

 - Recruiter phone screen
 - Technical phone interview
 - Onsite (Product Engineer):
-  - 3 x Algorithm and system design on whiteboard within the same session
+  - 3 x Algorithm and System Design on whiteboard within the same session
-  - 1 x Algorithm on laptop and system design.
+  - 1 x Algorithm on laptop and System Design.
 This session involves writing code on your own laptop to solve 3 well-defined algorithm problems in around 45 minutes after which an engineer will come in and review the code with you.
 You are not supposed to run the code while working on the problem
 - Tips:
   - No front end questions were asked
   - Asana places high emphasis on System Design and makes heavy use of the whiteboard.
 You do not necessarily have to write code for the algorithm question of the first three interviews
-  - All 4 sessions involve algorithms and system design.
+  - All 4 sessions involve algorithms and System Design.
 One of the sessions will be conducted by an Engineering Manager
   - The last session will involve coding on your own laptop.
 Prepare your development environment in advance
   - Regardless of Product Engineer or Engineering Generalist position, their interview format and questions are similar